Atelier Impopulaire & Aldo Tambellini, 2012

 A triptych of hand-painted 16mm films from the Black Film Series is featured with new works realized and edited from rough footage filmed in 1960s New York, while a series of projected hand-painted glass slides transforms cellular forms into a sculptural, kinetic installation.
-Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and member of the Black Art Movement.
+Electronic sound compositions are intertwined with the spoken words of Calvin C. Hernton, a poet and a seminal member of the Black Art Movement.

 In the collection of Tate Modern.